Saudi Arabia locks down province, halts travel with 9 nations over coronavirus

 Monday, 9 March 2020 () The interior ministry announced the lockdown in Qatif, which has a large Shi'ite Muslim population, after Saudi Arabia confirmed the four latest cases.
 It is not expected to have any impact on Saudi oil production, two industry sources said.

-Oil fell by the most since 1991 on Monday after Saudi Arabia started a price war with Russia by slashing its selling prices and pledging to unleash its pent-up supply onto a market reeling from falling..

 Saudi Arabia imposed on Sunday a temporary lockdown on its eastern oil-producing province of Qatif, home to most of its 15 coronavirus infections, and suspended...
-Reuters Also reported by •MENAFN.com •Haaretz •Reuters India •NPR •Khaleej Times
+Reuters Also reported by •Reuters India •MENAFN.com •Haaretz •NPR •Khaleej Times